SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

 \subsection{Implementation}

 All images are resized to 32 $\times$ 100 before entering the network. $K=6$ is the default setting.
 The parameters are randomly initialized using He \etal's method \cite{He} if not specified.
 Models are trained with the AdaDelta \cite{adadelta} optimizer for 5 epochs with batch size = 64.
-Gradient clipping is used at magnitude 5.
 The learning rate is set to 1.0 initially and decayed to 0.1 and 0.01 at 4-th and 5-th epoch, respectively.